Running in the ALPs: Effective field theory for ALPs

 with repeated indices summed over.

 For the CP-odd ones we have

 For the sake of generality we have not made use of the freedom to make $y^e$ and one of $y^u$ or $y^d$ diagonal, with real and positive entries, in the equations above.

 Note that, despite their field content, the operators $\ROp_{\sfsq}$ and $\ROp_{\widetilde{\sfsq}}$ do not induce the process $s\phi\to \phi Z$.
 Indeed, by using the field redefinitions above we note that these operators are equivalent to Yukawa-like operators (or to operators with no gauge bosons in the CP-odd case), which clearly do not trigger the aforementioned process.
-An explicit calculation with these operators shows indeed that the corresponding amplitude goes with $p_Z^2$, which vanishes on-shell as the $Z$ boson is massless before EW symmetry breaking (EWSB).
+An explicit calculation with these operators shows indeed that the corresponding amplitude goes with $p_Z^2$, which vanishes on-shell as the $Z$ boson is massless before EW symmetry breaking (EWSB)~\footnote{This can be trivially shown by considering the on-shell scattering amplitude $\mathcal{M}(1_s 2_\phi 3_\phi 4_Z)$.
+By dimensional arguments, $\mathcal{M}\sim \langle ij\rangle/\Lambda$ (or with squares).
+The only way to satisfy little-group covariance is therefore $i=j=4$, which makes $\mathcal{M}$ vanish due to the antisymmetry of brackets.}.

 In the following we will consider that CP is a good symmetry of the EFT.
 This amounts to setting the coefficients of the CP-odd operators to zero, including $\kappa_s=\kappa_{s\phi}=0$ in the renormalizable Lagrangian and the ones in the bottom panel of Table~\ref{tab:eft}.
 This is a radiatively stable choice up to the complex phase in the SM Yukawa couplings.
 The main goal of the present paper is to obtain the RGEs for the CP-even sector in isolation.
 However, we will provide our results for arbitrary Yukawa couplings, so that the mixing of the CP-even operators into the CP-odd sector via the imaginary part of the SM Yukawa couplings can be easily obtained.
 Under these conditions, the relevant Lagrangian reads: